Table Designs is Green!

-This starts with our highly-efficient, computer-controlled kilns that monitor the drying process every second 24/7, and continues to our highly-mechanized dimension mill.
+This starts with our highly efficient, computer-controlled kilns that monitor the drying process every second 24/7 and continues to our highly-mechanized dimension mill.

-Invested millions of dollars in state-of-the-art lumber processing equipment that maximizes yield (reducing waste) – compared to traditional lumber processing equipment.
+We have invested millions of dollars in state-of-the-art lumber processing equipment that maximizes yield (reducing waste) – compared to traditional lumber processing equipment.